-In addition to principal shareholders, Erste Group also defines as related parties subsidiaries that are not consolidated due to non-materiality and associates that are included in the consolidated financial statements by the equity method.
+In addition to principal shareholders, Erste Group also defines as related parties subsidiaries that are not consolidated due to nonmateriality and associates that are included in the consolidated financial statements by the equity method.
 Furthermore related parties consist of management and supervisory board members of Erste Group Bank AG.
-Moreover, Erste Group defines close family members of management and supervisory board members of Erste Group Bank AG, as well as companies over which management and supervisory board members of Erste Group Bank AG have control or significant influence, as other related parties.
+Moreover, Erste Group defines close family members of management and supervisory board members of Erste Group Bank AG, as well as companies over which management and supervisory board members of Erste Group Bank AG, as other related parties.